justinb4003/mutebutton-circuitpy/README.md

 ![image](https://github.com/user-attachments/assets/e08c1a99-7914-419f-ab83-d86ab7d4c8a5)

+Given that there's no significant current at all something as small as 24AWG works well here.
+You can thread it through the holes on the board, bend them around, and solder it down from both sides.
+You can use some side snips to trim up any solder blobs sticking out the bottom of the chip, or any uglies on the top side.
+On the button side you could crimp the wire into a female connector that goes into your micro-switch, or just run the wire through the hole in the switch, bend it kind of like you did around the board, and solder it in.

 ## Status light

 The onboard light is only a debugging aid, but it's a handy one -- you can test